An overview of the current issues and trends in the field of education, specifically targeting the area of teaching and learning.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-There will be 3 Discussions throughout the course.
 Discussions are collaborative learning experiences.
+Therefore, there will be four Discussions throughout the course.
 The candidate must post a thread in response to the prompt.
 The candidate is encouraged to read other candidates’ threads.
-For Discussions, the candidate is required to post 1 thread of at least 500 words.
+For Discussions, the candidate is required to post one thread of at least 500 words.
 The candidate must post 2 replies of at least 200 words each.
-The candidate must support his/her assertions with 1–2 citations in current APA format for each thread except in Discussion 1.
-(MLO: B, E)
+(MLO: B, C, E)

 The candidate will create a short, working, and informal outline of how he/she plans to formulate his/her Research Paper.
-The outline must follow the specific instructions located in the Assignment Instructions.
-This includes a Historical Summary, Current Research, and at least 10 resources that the student plans to use in his/her paper.
-(MLO: A, B)
+The outline must follow the provided Research Paper Outline Template.
+This includes a Historical Summary, Current Research, and a Biblical worldview of the topic.
+(MLO: A, B, D)

 For this assignment, the candidate will conduct an interview of 8-10 questions with a specialist in his/her school division (or one nearby) that has a sound knowledge base of the candidate’s topic for his/her research.
 It is preferred that the interview be conducted in person, but by phone or video conferencing will work also.
 While the candidate is conducting the interview, he/she must focus on obtaining insight into the issue he/she has chosen and learning to network and collaborate with a colleague to discuss educational issues.
 The candidate must not focus on employment opportunities.
 The interview must be submitted in Canvas and follow the specific instructions located in the Assignment Instructions.
 (MLO: B, C, E)